-This once industrial city has reinvented itself as a truly
+This once industrial city has reinvented itself as a truly contemporary metropolis

-elements of Manchester's industrial past can be found as you travel throughout the city.
+It's often cited as the world's first industrialised city, and elements of Manchester's industrial past can be found as you travel throughout the city.

 Manchester is served by the following train stations:

 For ideas on what to do in Manchester and places to visit please see below our guide of things to do in Manchester.